Effective behavior of heterogeneous media governed by strain gradient elasticity: Introduction

-In this paper, we study a simple problem of a one-dimensional heterogeneous medium governed by strain gradient elasticity at the microstructural scale, and characterize the overall behavior on scales that are large compared to the microstructural scale.
+In this paper, we use numerical experiments to probe the effective behavior of a one-dimensional periodic medium governed by strain-gradient elasticity at the microscale.
+Specifically, we have a medium with three scales: the material scale $\lambda$ due to the strain gradient, the microstructure scale $\ell$ or the periodicity of the underlying heterogeneous medium, and a macroscopic scale $L$ associated with the domain or the wavelength of loading.
+We are interested in the situation where $\ell << L$.

+M\"uller and Francfort \cite{muller_1994} studied the homogenization of such a medium under the asymptotic limit $\ell/L \to 0$ in multiple dimensions.
+Adapted to one dimension, their result states that the homogenized behavior is classical elasticity (with no strain gradient behavior) with an effective elastic modulus $\bar{E}(\lambda/\ell)$ that depends on $\lambda/\ell$.
+Further,

+where $\langle \cdot \rangle$ denotes the spatial average over the unit cell.
+If $\lambda/\ell \to 0$, then there are no strain gradient effect, and the effective elastic modulus is the harmonic mean of the elastic modulus.
+Conversely, if $\lambda/\ell \to \infty$, then the strain gradient dominates and we have a uniform strain field across the unit cell, and the effective elastic modulus is the arithmetic mean of the elastic modulus.
+The effective elastic modulus increases monotonically from the harmonic to the arithmetic mean as $\lambda/\ell$ goes from zero to infinity.
+In higher dimension, the effective elastic modulus is bounded by the effective modulus of classical elastic homogenization (no strain gradient) when $\lambda/\ell \to 0$, and volume average of the elastic modulus when $\lambda/\ell \to \infty$.
+Explicit bounds for particular classes of microstructure have also been derived.
+For example, Smyshlaev and Willis \cite{smyshlyaev_1994} extended the Hashin-Shtrikhman variational principle to the strain gradient setting, and obtained bounds on the effective shear modulus for a statistically isotropic two phase medium.

+We study the correction to the asymptotic homogenized limit by conducting numerical studies of the situation where $\ell << L$, but the ratio $\ell/L$ is finite (away from the asymptotic homogenized limit).
+In practice, we have a finite ratio $\ell/L$, and this finite ratio can be fit to any power of $\ell/L$.
+So one is never sure at which power one should truncate the expansion.
+Therefore, it is of practical interest to understand the behavior near a finite, but small, ratio $\ell/L$.
+In particular, we would like to understand if such a situation is described by a strain gradient theory, or a more general nonlocal theory.

 We find that the overall behavior is not described by strain gradient elasticity.
 In other words, strain gradient theories are not invariant under change of scale.
-We also find that the overall behavior may be described by a kernel-based nonlocal elasticity theory, and approximated locally by a fractional strain gradient elasticity.
-Consequently, one can obtain various scaling laws with exponent between zero (classical elasticity) and one (strain-gradient elasticity).
-We also learn the overall behavior using a Fourier neural operator \cite{li_2021,kovachki2023,bhattacharya_learning_2024}.
+Instead, the overall behavior may be described by a kernel-based nonlocal elasticity theory.
+Unfortunately, we find that the kernel is extremely oscillatory, and therefore difficult to use in the solution of problems.
+Therefore, we seek two alternate characterizations of the effective behavior.